| | |

 polymer clay mushrooms

-10. Bake the clay as directed on the package.
-For me this was 20 minutes at 220 degrees.
+10. Bake the clay on a tray lined with parchment paper as directed on the package.
+For me, this was 20 minutes at 220ยฐF.

 clay mushroom process